Sea to Sea Cycle Route: Route

-The C2C is best ridden from west to east to take advantage of the prevailing winds from the west and the more favourable gradients.
-Tradition dictates that you start the ride by dipping your back wheel in the Irish Sea and only ends when your front wheel gets a dip in the North Sea at the finish.
+The C2C is easier if ridden from west to east to take advantage of the prevailing winds from the west and taking advantage of the gradients.
+Tradition is to start the ride by dipping the back wheel in the Irish Sea and ends when the front wheel gets a dip in the North Sea at the finish.

 The floods of December 2015 destroyed or damaged some bridges on the C2C route through Cumbria, and there is quite often forestry work which closes some off-road sections, but alternative routes are signposted and are generally shown on the C2C-cycle website.

-It is typically completed in 3–5 days, though it has been completed in a single day (the record is currently held by Joel Toombs and Matt Shorrock at 7 hours 53 minutes and 03 seconds west to east on 28 September 2012).
+It is typically completed in 3–5 days, though it has been completed in a single day.
+The record is currently held by Joel Toombs and Matt Shorrock at 7:53:03 west to east on 28 September 2012.
 The youngest person to complete the C2C in one day is Christian Webster-Reed, aged 15, who completed the C2C in a moving time of 8:56:04 and an overall time of 13:56:24 on 25 August 2013.

 The youngest person to complete the C2C2C in one day, from Tynemouth to Silloth and then back to Tynemouth again, is Hal Kennedy aged 17; completing the route in a moving time of 11:27:15 and an overall time of 14:28:02 on 8 May 2022.

 In September 2021, Johan Lempen and Harvey Logan became the first people to complete the route on children's scooters.

+On 13 September 2026, a group ran from Bowness on Solway to North Shields, along the Hadrian's Wall path and Route 72, raising sponsorship for Golddigger Trust.
+They completed the 149k route in 16:30:55, starting at midnight.
+This is the fastest known time for a relay group to run from Coast to Coast.
+Nine runners each ran between 18km and 60km, supported by two vehicles.
+The group consisted of Sophie Cherry, Richard Elgar, Tim Elgar, Cara George, Mike Gilbert, Joel McKay-Smith, Matt Shorrock, Dave Stout, Jules Tilley, Andy Wooding-Jones and Margaret Wooding-Jones.

 The route links to other parts of the NCN so can be used as part of a longer cycle tour.

 Route maps for the C2C and detailed route guides from other publishers are available from Sustrans.